philipperemy/bitcoin-market-data/README.md

 ./extract.sh
 ```

-All the files will be available in: `bitcoin_market_data_csv` at the root of this repository.
+All the files will be available in `bitcoin_market_data_csv` at the root of this repository, after the extraction is complete.

 ## Update the repository with new market data